quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 Background context: The text emphasizes that two different MDPs can generate identical observable data but have distinct behaviors, as measured by their BE.
 This is due to differences in how they handle transitions and value functions.
 :p How does the problem of generating identical observable data with different behaviors manifest in these examples?
 ??x
 The problem manifests through the fact that while both MDPs produce the same sequence of states (A, 0, B/B', 1, ..., A, 0) with equal probability transitions, their BEs differ because they have distinct minimal-BE value functions.
-The first has \( v = 0 \) as an exact solution, but for the second, using \( v = 0 \) introduces errors. x??
+The first has $v = 0 $ as an exact solution, but for the second, using$v = 0$ introduces errors. x??

 ---